yuki-kimoto/gitprep/README.md

 ### I know information about GitPrep 2.0 upgrading.

-You can upgrade GitPrep 2.0 the following command.

-    ./setup_module
-    ./setup_database

-And you should know the following small changes.
+You should know the following small changes.

 **1. X-Forwarded-HTTPS header is deprecated. use  X-Forwarded-Proto header.**